kyelewis/hello-tauri-vite/README.md

 ## How to recreate me from scratch

 ### Vite
-- Run `npm init` to create a package.json for npm
+Run `npm init` to create a package.json for npm:

 ```sh
 npm init  # (or yarn init, or pnpm init)
 ```

-- Install the required javascript dependencies from npm `vite` and `esbuild` are used to serve and build the web content.
+Install the required javascript dependencies from npm:

+ `vite` and `esbuild` are used to serve and build the web content.

 `esbuild-register` is used to run the build script typescript files without a compile step, as in `node -r esbuild-register dev.ts`

-`typescript` is used for typescript support `@tauri-apps/cli` is used in the build scripts to run or build the tauri app `@tauri-apps/api` is used in the web content to communicate with the tauri/rust backend
+`typescript` is used for typescript support

+`@tauri-apps/cli` is used in the build scripts to run or build the tauri app

+`@tauri-apps/api` is used in to communicate with between the renderer/web content and the tauri/rust backend

 ```sh
 npm install -D vite esbuild esbuild-register typescript @tauri-apps/cli
 npm install @tauri-apps/api
 ```

-- Make a folder for the web source and create initial index.html and index.ts
+Make a folder for the web source and create initial index.html and index.ts

 ```sh
 mkdir src-vite